 The Amendment will enter into force only after it has been ratified by a two-thirds majority of the States Parties to the CPPNM.

 At the conclusion of his opening remarks, the Director General Amano made clear the significance of the Amendment: "Entry into force of the Amendment helps to set global minimum standards for the security of nuclear material and facilities.
 It provides for the sharing of information on potential attacks on nuclear facilities.
 It provides for States to cooperate on improving national systems of physical protection.
 I encourage all countries not just to ratify the Amendment, but to make full use of the nuclear security services offered by the IAEA."

 The Convention on the Physical Protection of Nuclear Material (CPPNM) was signed at Vienna and at New York on 3 March 1980 and entered into force on 8 February 1987.
-The CPPNM is the only international legally binding undertaking in the area of physical protection of nuclear material used for peaceful purposes.
+The CPPNM is an international legally binding undertaking in the area of physical protection of nuclear material used for peaceful purposes.
 It establishes measures related to the prevention, detection and punishment of offences relating to nuclear material.